 The southwest parking area is a popular spot to bring the family, the sleds, and the BBQ (please use gas or remove your ashes).
 Within a short walk of your car, there is access to several sledding hills with beautiful panoramic views of Lassen Volcanic's snowcapped mountains.
 Restrooms are available during the winter.

 Winter camping is quickly becoming a popular activity in the park.
 A free backcountry wilderness permit is required for winter camping in all areas of the park.
 Please follow this link to get more information on how and where to get backcountry/wilderness permits, how to apply for one over e-mail.
 You are responsible for knowing and following all regulations regarding winter backcountry/wilderness camping.

 Bring your showshoes and with just a short 10 minute walk you can enter a quiet winter wilderness.
 You might even find yourself wondering if you have the entire park to yourself.
 The park does not rent snowshoes, please arrange to bring your own snowshoes with you.
-If you are new to snowshoeing, or not quite sure you are ready to purchase your own pair, then head to the Manzanita Lake area and attend a ranger-led snowshoe walk, typically held mid January through the third weekend in March.
+If you are new to snowshoeing, or not quite sure you are ready to purchase your own pair, then head to the Kohm Yah-mah-nee Visitor Center and attend a ranger-led snowshoe walk, typically held early January through early April.
 During this walk the ranger will provide snowshoes and teach you the basics of snowshoeing, winter survival, and winter ecology.
 Check our schedule of events for ranger-led snowshoe walk dates this winter.
-Reservations are not required.
-However, limited snowshoes are available.
-Sign-up at the Loomis Ranger Station upon arrival.
+A placeholder must be obtained the day of the walk at the Visitor Center desk.

 Common courtesy is key for an enjoyable experience for all winter recreationists.
 Please keep in mind these etiquette tips while recreating: